omunroe-com/http2specwiki/ContinuationProposals.md

 * must refer to the ':' headers first (duh...)
   * today this would imply HEADERS frames start with either one or two opcodes per ':' header, or implies a new opcode type or a different frame...

-## Remove CONTINUATIONS, Fragment HEADERS using END_SEGMENT flag.
+## Remove CONTINUATIONS, Fragment HEADERS.

-Remove the CONTINATION frame and allow HEADERS to be fragmented in the same way that DATA frames are:
+Remove the CONTINATION frame and fragment HEADERS in the same way that DATA frames are:
 * Remove the continuation frames.
-* Remove the END_HEADERS flag from the HEADERS frame.
-Instead use the END_SEGMENT flag to indicate the end of a header block.
-* END_STREAM flag semantics are the same as they are for DATA frames.
 * Remove priority fields from the HEADERS frame, as these can be sent in a separate PRIORITY frame without concerns of fragmentation.
 * Deduct the HEADER frame sizes from the flow control window sizes, but do not block header frames due to flow control.
 * If it is desired to declare a maximum header size (for 551), then add a SETTINGS_MAX_HEADER_SIZE expressed in uncompressed bytes
 * Remove the header block fragment from the PUSH_PROMISE frame.
 Instead send the headers in a HEADERS+ frame sequence following the PUSH_PROMISE frame.
-* Optionally rename HEADERS to META_DATA to avoid the sending the trailers in a headers frame confusion

 ### Pros
 * Addresses 550 by allowing headers to be fragmented and interleaved.